-Communication they say is key in the fight against this Novel Covid-19 pandemic.
-This process helps to inform the public about where we are, where we started, and where we are going.
+Communication they say, is key in the fight against this novel Covid-19 pandemic.
+This process helps to inform the public on where we are, where we started, and where we are going.

 Kudos to all Public Relation Officers and experts from different fields of science who have contributed positively, through public education in this fight.

 The business of “I’m also there” should immediately come to an end, so that we can see forward.
-We have a delicate issue to tackle, and there shouldn’t be an exhibition of grammar and good looking.
+We have a delicate issue to tackle, and there shouldn’t be an exhibition of grammar.
 No need to respond to unnecessary pressers which is irrelevant to the fight.
 Most of us are confused, because a lot have been given to us to digest.

-Henceforth, the Government Communication machinery should up their game and give us what we need for now.
-Proper restructuring of communication, which includes who to speak to what, at a particular point in time.
+Henceforth, the government communication machinery should up their game and give us what we need for now.
+Proper restructuring of communication, should include who to speak to what, at a particular point in time.

-We should all put in mind that, the enemy involves has no political affiliation and has no respect to persons.
+We should all put in mind that the enemy involved has no political affiliation and has no respect to persons.

-The commander involve should be bold and whip some people inline or better show them red card.
+The commander involved should be bold and whip some people inline or better show them red card.
 Enough of the presentation of checks in camera.